TedGoas/Dante/src/posts/2018-10-05-distributed-design.md

     <img src="/assets/img/distributed-design/aa61.jpg" alt="Yeah... remote just won't work for our team." width="643" height="362">
 </figure>

 Maybe you’re thinking remote won’t work for your team.
-Or maybe you tried letting employees work from home and it didn’t go so well, so the idea is scrapped.
+Or maybe you tried letting employees work from home and it didn’t go so well, so the idea was scrapped.
 I hope you took away a few tips on how Stack Overflow overcame the challenges that come with going remote, and if you decide to try (or try again), that you really try in earnest by adopting some remote-first policies.

 1. Have a proper infrastructure for remote work.
 Include apps for chat, video conferencing, a good headset, and fast internet.
 2. Encourage folks to dedicate a space that’s just for work.